ilyaskurikhin/docassemble-easyciation/docassemble/easyciation/data/templates/statutes.md

 The Association is established for an unlimited period of time.
 % endif

-The headquarters of the association are in the canton: ${ association.canton }.
+The headquarters of the association are in the canton of: ${ association.canton }.

 % if "ZH" in association.canton:
 The address of the associaiton is : ${ association.address }